Students Step Aboard Adventuress this Winter for Hands-On Learning

-Register Your Class or Youth Group for the 2014/15 School Year!
+Register Your Class or Youth Group for 2016

 Bring your class aboard Adventuress for a Sound Studies or Sound Explorations sail on Puget Sound.
-Work with our shipboard educators to craft your ideal program; choose from a variety of lessons that work into your curriculum.
-While aboard, your group will raise sails, sing shantys and gain an unforgettable on-the-water experience of Puget Sound and its marine life.
+Work with our shipboard educators to craft your ideal program and choose from a variety of lessons that tie into your curriculum.
+While aboard, your group will raise sails, sing shantys, and gain an unforgettable on-the-water experience of Puget Sound and its marine life.

-Click Here to view a short video in which students share their favorite parts about their time aboard Adventuress.
+Click here to view a short video in which young people share their favorite parts about their time aboard Adventuress.

-Register your group today by emailing Megan Addison, our Education Director, or calling her at 360-379-0438.
+Register your group today by emailing Amy Kovacs, our Education Coordinator, or calling her at 360-379-0438.

 Click here to learn more about our programs for schools and youth groups.